Productivity Formula (Table of Contents)

 Therefore, during the last quarter, the employees produced at a rate of 14.2 units/hour.

 Productivity Formula – Example #2

-Let us take another example where the senior management of the company wants to calculate the productivity of its employees in terms of revenue generated per employee.
-During 2018, the company generated $35.0 million as revenue and the company started the year with 200 employees and ended the year with 220 employees.
+Let us take another example where the company’s senior management wants to calculate the productivity of its employees in terms of revenue generated per employee.
+During 2018, the company generated $35.0 million as revenue, and the company started the year with 200 employees and ended the year with 220 employees.
 Calculate the revenue per employee for the company based on the given information.

 Average No. of Employees is calculated using the formula given below

 Average No. of Employees (Input) = (Opening Employee Count + Closing Employee Count) / 2